MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 Export the **Notifications Internal Library** Management pack from the Operations Manager Management Group to migrate all your notification settings and import them to SCOM Managed Instance (preview).

-After you migrate the notification configuration to SCOM Managed Instance (preview), copy the local files that're used in Command Channels to the same path on all Management Servers in the Notification Resource Pool.
-If you migrate from Operations Manager 2016, configuring Notification Channel requires additional steps.
+After you migrate the notification configuration to SCOM Managed Instance (preview), copy the local files that are used in Command Channels to the same path on all Management Servers in the Notification Resource Pool.
+If you migrate from Operations Manager 2016, configuring Notification Channel requires more steps.

 # [Groups](#tab/groups)